-The Disneyland Rope Drop is my #1 pick for any visitor's bucket list.
+The Disneyland Rope Drop is a #1 pick for any visitor's bucket list.
 It's surprising how many people - including long-time Disneyland fans - haven't heard of it.
-In fact, many of my most fanatical Disney pals learned about it from me.
 Now you know about it, too.

-This simple little thing is enough to bring a tear to the driest of eyes, joining in all the excitement as the crowd rushes in.
+This simple little thing is enough to bring a tear to the driest of eyes, and it's hard to resist the excitement as you rush in.

 Kiss Donald Duck, Hug Mickey Mouse

 Everyone knows about the character greetings at Disneyland, but most people fail to take full advantage of the experience.
-If you put a little bit more into the encounter from your side, you'll get a lot more out of it.
+Put a little bit more into the encounter, and you'll get a lot more out of it.

 Celebrate Your Birthday

 Of course, I can celebrate my birthday at Disneyland, you're thinking.
 All I have to do is buy a ticket and go.
 What's the big deal about that?

 Nothing, unless you know these tips for celebrating your birthday at Disneyland.

 You can do more to celebrate your birthday at Disneyland than just showing up.
 The best and easiest thing to do is to get a free birthday button at City Hall (or Chamber of Commerce in California Adventure).
 It's a fun keepsake.